isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 This checklist covers the pre-departure to post-arrival process for travellers who:

 <ol style="padding-left: 20px; list-style-type: lower-roman;">
-<li style="padding-left: 20px; line-height: 1.5;">Are travelling to Singapore via the Returning Singapore Citizen/Permanent Resident Lane, Familial Ties Lane, or Student’s Pass Lane; <b>AND</b></li>
+<li style="padding-left: 20px; line-height: 1.35;">Are travelling to Singapore via the Returning Singapore Citizen/Permanent Resident Lane, Familial Ties Lane, or Student’s Pass Lane; <b>AND</b></li>
-<li style="padding-left: 20px; line-height:1.5;">Have visited <a href="/shn-and-swab-summary" target="_blank">any Category (II) country/region in the past 14 days before arrival in Singapore</a>, and have not visited any Category (III) or (IV) countries/regions in the past 14 days or transited in such countries/regions for more than 24 hours.</li>
+<li style="padding-left: 20px; line-height:1.35;">Have visited <a href="/shn-and-swab-summary" target="_blank">any Category (II) country/region in the past 14 days before arrival in Singapore</a>, and have not visited any Category (III) or (IV) countries/regions in the past 14 days or transited in such countries/regions for more than 24 hours.</li>
 </ol>

-Travellers who do not meet the above conditions should refer to the <a href="/travel-checklist/overview" target="_blank">checklist specific to their travel arrangement/travel history</a> or their approval letters for travel instructions.
-Return to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page if unsure which SafeTravel Lane to use to enter Singapore.
+<p style="line-height:1.35;">Travellers who do not meet the above conditions should refer to the <a href="/travel-checklist/overview" target="_blank">checklist specific to their travel arrangement/travel history</a> or their approval letters for travel instructions.
+Return to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page if unsure which SafeTravel Lane to use to enter Singapore.</p>

-Travellers can check the box **(&#9744;)** for completed activities.
+<p style="line-height:1.35;">Travellers can check the box **(&#9744;)** for completed activities.</p>

 ### Stage 1: Pre-Departure for Singapore

 &#9744;  <i><b>A) Application for Entry Approval</b></i>

-All travellers, except Singapore Citizens and Permanent Residents, must apply for entry approval to enter Singapore using a SafeTravel Lane.
-To check for the status of your application, <a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank">click here</a>.
+<p style="line-height:1.35;">All travellers, except Singapore Citizens and Permanent Residents, must apply for entry approval to enter Singapore using a SafeTravel Lane.
+To check for the status of your application, <a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank">click here</a>.</p>

 &#9744;  <i><b>B) Application for Entry Visa (if applicable)</b></i>

-Foreign short term visitors holding passports or travel documents issued by visa-required countries/regions must apply for an entry visa. <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">Click here to check if a visa is required and to apply if needed</a>.
+<p style="line-height:1.35;">Foreign short term visitors holding passports or travel documents issued by visa-required countries/regions must apply for an entry visa. <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">Click here to check if a visa is required and to apply if needed</a>.</p>

 <div id="stage1c"></div>

 &#9744;  <i><b>C) Pre-Departure COVID-19 Test (PDT)</b></i>

-Travellers must take a PDT **within 2 days before departure** for Singapore, unless they are below the age of three in this calendar year.
-See examples below for when a PDT must be taken:
+<p style="line-height:1.35;">Travellers must take a PDT <b>within 2 days before departure</b> for Singapore, unless they are below the age of three in this calendar year.
+See examples below for when a PDT must be taken:</p>

 <table>
   <tbody>